guru-desh/devops-in-ml-education/README.md

 # CI/CD pipeline

-This README is very similar to the README that we provide to TAs.
-This has been anonymized as well.
+This README is the same README that we provide to TAs.
 Not all files are provided (notably `src/teacher_files` or `src/autograder`) since they contain solutions to our assignments.

 ## Securing the Main branch